-How do I make my garage floor less slippery?
+How do I make a non slip garage floor?

 Identifying the Risk